Back in Balance Family Chiropractic

 Chiropractic and the Carpal Tunnel

 When someone first suspects they may have carpal tunnel syndrome it is important to see a health care provider for an evaluation.
 Then, an examination will be performed.
 This may include orthopedic/neurologic tests, muscle testing, imaging, and/or nerve conduction velocity tests.
 As chiropractors, we will assess the spine and the wrist/elbow for subluxations, or misalignments, that may be affecting the median nerve.
+A subluxation in the neck can affect the nerves down the arm and play a role in carpal tunnel symptoms.
+Also, wrist misalignment may play a role in carpal tunnel syndrome.
 If subluxations are found, we will typically perform a chiropractic adjustment to try to improve the function of the joints and nervous system.
 Recommendations on stretching exercises and wrist/hand posture may also be discussed.
 A brace may be recommended when working or sleeping to help keep the wrist in a neutral position.
 Often, chiropractic care can help a patient’s symptoms.
-If no improvement occurs, we may refer to to an orthopedic surgeon for possible surgical evaluation.
+If no improvement occurs, we may refer to an orthopedic surgeon for possible surgical or physical therapy evaluation.

 Schedule Your Appointment